Fast, versatile, photoreal-leaning

 Wan 2.6 credit cost on gVideo

-Wan 2.6 costs 30 credits per 5-second video, or 60 credits for 10 seconds.
-All 9 models share a single credit pool under your gVideo subscription.
+Wan 2.6 costs 30 credits per 5-second video.
+All 14 models share a single credit pool under your gVideo subscription.

 Wan 2.6 is the cheapest photoreal-leaning model on gVideo (Pika 2.2 Standard is cheaper but stylized).
-Free signup credits (100) cover three full 5-second Wan generations — a genuine no-card test run.
+Clip length is fixed at 5 seconds — use Seedance 2.0 or Kling 3.0 if you need 10-second renders.
+Free signup credits (100) cover three full Wan generations.

 Common questions about Wan 2.6